nightttt7/shiqingqi.no/README.md

 - (profile [your email] *if log in)
 - login (logout *if log in)
 - (manage *if is Administrator)

+# todo in production environment

+- Install a database server such as MySQL
+- Install a production-ready web server such as Gunicorn
+- Install a process-monitoring utility such as Supervisor, that immediately restarts the web server if it crashes or after the host is power-cycled.
+- Install and configure an SSL certificate to enable secure HTTP.
+- (Optional but highly recommended) Install a front-end reverse proxy web server such as nginx or Apache.
+This server is configured to serve static files directly and forward application requests into the application’s web server, which is listening on a private port on localhost.

 # run development server